xyteam/AutoBDD/test-projects/webtest-example/README.md

 ```
 #### Remote Windows 10/7 with CH/IE

-Needs to start win10desktop01 or win7desktop01 respectively in xyPlatform as the remote target.
+Needs to start win10desktop01 or win7desktop01 in xyPlatform as the remote test client

 ###### Win10 and CH
 ```